-COURSE TITLE Interactive Design 1
+COURSE TITLE Interactive Design 1 & Design for the Web 2

-Course Number ART263-001A
+Course Number ART263-001A & ART117-001A

 COURSE DESCRIPTION Focuses on creative concepts of design problem solving for interactive design.
 Instructs students in techniques specific to Web, multimedia for the Web, and other interactive design projects using current technology and standards.
 Interactive functionality and usability are covered.